ryan-mcclue/musings/notes.md

-for any non-trival task, scripting languages become a hindrance with no static type checking, no real debugger, slow, not as capable. there are complications in software we have wrongly convinced ourselves are necessary, e.g. scripting for hotloading hotloading C is far superior, as C is more powerful and can use same debugger (using Lua is a downgrade) build systems can be useful as they allow for incremental builds (speed increase may only be noticeable for large, complex code base) they are also useful for managing cross compilation (libraries have to be pulled in and compile also) the idea of incorporating a scripting language into a game was a failed experiment in 2005s.
+for any non-trival task, scripting languages become a hindrance with no static type checking, no real debugger, slow, not as capable. there are complications in software we have wrongly convinced ourselves are necessary, e.g. scripting for hotloading hotloading C is far superior, as C is more powerful and can use same debugger (using Lua is a downgrade) build systems can be useful as they allow for incremental builds (however, in negatively reinforces people to only make small changes)
+(speed increase may only be noticeable for large, complex code base) they are also useful for managing cross compilation (libraries have to be pulled in and compile also) the idea of incorporating a scripting language into a game was a failed experiment in 2005s.